nalej/docs/docs/tutorials/dockerappinnalej.md

 ## Adding & deploying the app to the system

 Once this is done, the only thing left to do is adding the application to the system and deploying an instance of it.
-These steps are the same for every application, so our suggestion is to check out our [Application deployment](appdeployment_wclusters.md) tutorial to see how to do it.
+These steps are the same for every application, so our suggestion is to check out the application deployment documentation (using [web](../web/applications/app_deploy_mgmt_removal.md) or [CLI](../cli/applications/app_deploy_mgmt_removal.md)) to see how to do it.